varnish/hitch/docs/configuration.md

 TCP Fast Open saves up to one full round-trip time (RTT) over the standard three-way connection handshake during a TCP session.

-Since kernel version 3.13, the TCP Fast Open is enabled by default.
-However, it must be explcitly enabled in the configuration file:
+On a system which supports TCP Fast Open, Hitch is able to reduce network latency with the following in the configuration file:

     tcp-fastopen = on